McCrudden at the double for Institute

 On 60 minutes Gallagher had to make a stunning save to keep out Norton’s 20 yard deflected free-kick, as the keeper was going the wrong way, he still got back to keep the effort out.

-That save proved to be a turning point as Stute doubled their lead on 66 minutes, as McCrudden’s stunning 25 yard strike on the half-volley, gave Turker no chance.
+That save proved to be a turning point as the home side doubled their lead on 66 minutes, as McCrudden’s stunning 25 yard strike on the half-volley, gave Turker no chance.

 In the closing stages 'Stute substitute Gareth Brown was denied a goal, as his left footed strike was well kept out by Turker.

-Right at the death another flowing move by the home side ended with McCrudden firing wide, as he looked to complete his hat-trick.
+Right at the death, another flowing move by Paddy McLaughlin's men ended with McCrudden firing wide, as he looked to complete his hat-trick.

 Institute: Gallagher, R Morrow, Bonner, D Curry, McLaughlin; McIntyre, Harkin (Jarvis 63), Doherty, Dunne (Moorehead 47); S Curry (Brown 75), McCrudden.